filecoin-project/lotus/documentation/en/cli-lotus.md

 USAGE:
    lotus msig command [command options] [arguments...]

+OPTIONS:
+   --confidence                   number of block confirmations to wait for (default: "5") --help, -h                     show help (default: "false")

 COMMANDS:
    create                         Create a new multisig wallet inspect                        Inspect a multisig wallet propose                        Propose a multisig transaction propose-remove                 Propose to remove a signer approve                        Approve a multisig message cancel                         Cancel a multisig message add-propose                    Propose to add a signer add-approve                    Approve a message to add a signer add-cancel                     Cancel a message to add a signer swap-propose                   Propose to swap signers swap-approve                   Approve a message to swap signers swap-cancel                    Cancel a message to swap signers lock-propose                   Propose to lock up some balance lock-approve                   Approve a message to lock up some balance lock-cancel                    Cancel a message to lock up some balance vested                         Gets the amount vested in an msig between two epochs propose-threshold              Propose setting a different signing threshold on the account help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --confidence value  number of block confirmations to wait for (default: 5) --help, -h          show help
 ```

 ### lotus msig create

 ```
 NAME:
    lotus msig create - Create a new multisig wallet